PurpleMB/Monster-Curiosity-Calculator/README.md

 MCC uses a Python script to query an existing RESTful API, gathering all needed data into an easy to parse file.
 That data is then processed in a C++ application to generate a SQLite database that can be interacted with using a GUI developed using the Dear ImGui library.

+## Links

 To download a ZIP of the program, go to MCC's itch.io page <a href="https://purpleml.itch.io/monster-curiosity-calculator" target="_blank">here</a>.

 For a glimpse into aspects of MCC's development, consult my write-up <a href="https://carterboclair.com/2025/10/01/monster-calculator.html" target="_blank">here</a>.